itsrichieryan/resume/README.md

 ---
 ### Scopic - Commercial Emergency 911 System
 #### Full Stack Developer | Mar 2021 - Present
+* Work closely with client to help him oversees project direction.
 * Maintaining an emergency system built on meteor.js.
 * Maintained and published AWS Lambda functions as needed by the project.
 * Implemented a highly scalable import system using AWS S3, SQS, and Lambda.